mininmobile/flexscript-old/README.md

 There are 2 types of loops, `for` and `while`, `for` is like a swiss army knife and `while` is generic. (while is not implemented)

 ### Labels
-You can define a label on a newline with `:labelname` where `labelname` is the name of your label, then you can jump to it using the `goto` command, see the `Multiline For` under `Examples`.
+You can define a label on a newline with `:labelname` where `labelname` is the name of your label, then you can jump to it using the `goto` command, see `'While' Loop` under `Examples`.

 ### Types
 In FlexScript, everything is stored as a string, unless it needs to be converted to another type, in that case it will be temporarily converted, and stored back as a string, see `Math` under `Examples`.